ryw90/ryanywang/build_site/pages/projects.md

 * A meta-analysis engine that extracts and aggregates results from publicly available scientific papers.
 Essentially an automated version of [Cochrane Reviews](http://www.cochrane.org/about-us).

-* A quantified self dashboard for aggregating personal data e.g. from LibraryThing, Nike+, RescueTime.

-* An open-source database that tracks the provenance and current location of artwork.
+* A database that tracks the provenance, current location, and exhibition record of artwork.
 The [Indianapolis Museum of Art](http://www.imamuseum.org/collections/artwork/flageolet-player-cliff-gauguin-paul) is a leader in making this type of information publicly available.